Energy from waste: the pros and cons of advanced gasification vs incineration

 - Demolition rubble

-- Municipal solid waste – also known as refuse-derived waste
+- Municipal solid waste – also know as refuse-derived waste

 As well as many more too numerous to list.